 Crude oil and associated natural gas are produced from the B3 field using the Baltic Beta rig and the PG-1 unmanned drilling rig.
 All produced crude oil is transported by tankers and sold to Grupa LOTOS S.A.
 Natural gas is transported via a subsea 80 km pipeline to the CHP plant in Władysławowo, owned by Energobaltic Sp. z o.o. (wholly-owned subsidiary of LOTOS Petrobaltic).

-Production of crude oil from the B8 field is supported by the Central Production Facility, commissioned on October 1st 2020.
+Oil production from the B8 field is carried out by the Central Production Facility.
 All produced crude oil is transported by tankers and sold to Grupa LOTOS S.A.
-Natural gas will be transported via a subsea pipeline to Energobaltic’s CHP plant in Władysławowo.
+Natural gas is transported via a subsea pipeline to Energobaltic’s CHP plant in Władysławowo.

-The Petro Giant drilling rig purchased in 2019, following the necessary adaptation work and crew training, commenced workover operations on the B3 field in 2020.
-Throughout 2020, the workover programme covered a total of eight wells (including two injectors) on the B3 field.
+In 2021, the Petro Giant drilling rig continued workover activities on the B3 field (production wells in the PG-1 unmanned platform area, B3-5 subsea production well and B3-13C well (sidetrack of the B3-13B well)).
 The ongoing well workover programme is designed to maximise recovery rates and enhance production.